|Nutritional Guidelines (per serving)|

 If you want to add wine yeast, add 2 teaspoons when the mash has cooled to 85 F.

-- Cover with a clean linen cloth.

-- Let the crock rest in a cool, dark place.
+Cover with a clean linen cloth.
+Let the crock rest in a cool, dark place.

 Give it a stir each day for one week.

 After one week, strain the mixture through a double-layer of cheesecloth into a large, clean bowl, discarding strawberry pulp.

 Clean the crock.

 Combine the strawberry liquid with the sugar, stirring it to dissolve the sugar.

-- Pour the liquid into the clean crock and it let stand another week, stirring it daily.
+Pour the liquid into the clean crock and let it stand another week, stirring it daily.

-- After the second week, pour the strawberry liquid into 1-gallon glass wine bottles and cork them loosely.
+After the second week, pour the strawberry liquid into 1-gallon glass wine bottles and cork them loosely.
 If you have fermentation locks, you can use those instead of a loose cork.

-- Let the bottles rest in a cool, dark place for three months.
+Let the bottles rest in a cool, dark place for three months.

-- When the wine is clear and no longer fermenting (bubbling), pour it into individual bottles.
+When the wine is clear and no longer fermenting (bubbling), pour it into individual bottles.